AliSoftware/alisoftware.github.io/_posts/2015-11-07-mixins-over-inheritance.md

     url: http://swift.gg/2015/12/15/mixins-over-inheritance/
 ---

-When coming from an Object-Oriented Programming language like ObjC, inheritence is often used to share code between multiple classes.
+When coming from an Object-Oriented Programming language like ObjC, inheritance is often used to share code between multiple classes.
 But that solution is not always the best, and have some issues.
 In today's article, we'll see how Swift's Protocol Extensions and their usage as "Mixins" can change the deal.

 > _TL;DR: You can download [the Swift Playground containing all the code of that article here](/assets/Mixins.playground.zip)._